mcaliman/JavaPatternsCollection/README.md

 # JavaPatternsCollection
-Yet another collection of Java Design Patterns
+A collection of design patterns which I have implement for studying purposes over the years.
 This repository contains code samples from the related posts of my blog I'm adding new samples from time to time.